Arconic’s Human Rights Policy comprises the following six principles.

 In our work environment, we respect human rights primarily by providing safe and healthy working conditions for our employees and ensuring non-discrimination in human resource practices.
 In our communities, we respect human rights by contributing our time to the well-being of the communities in which we operate and in striving to do no harm.
 We believe we influence the standards of conduct in these communities by living our Values.

 Our ability to directly influence the standards of conduct of people we do not employ occurs where a supplier or contractor is working in, or delivering products or materials directly to, our facilities.
 In those cases, we mandate practices, such as compliance with our environmental, health, and safety standards, our human rights standards, and our Values.
-We also conduct audits of new suppliers to ensure they meet our safety standards and Values before they supply materials to our company.
+We conduct audits of new suppliers to ensure they meet our safety standards and Values before they supply materials to our company.

 For new major projects, we conduct environmental, social, and health impact studies in the earliest stages of development.
 Among other things, these studies investigate how the project could potentially affect the livelihoods and health of local communities.
 We then implement mitigation strategies that help ensure we are not complicit in human rights abuses.